Min-ops/cruddy/README.md

 ```

 Note that the ``foo`` attribute now has a value of ``1`` rather than referring
 to a Python type.
-This is a default value.
+This is used as the default value rather than the default
+value associated with Python type.
 So, in this case if you pass an
 item to the ``create`` method that does have a value for the ``foo`` attribute
 cruddy will create an attribute called ``foo`` with a value of ``1``.
 In
 addition, when the item is later updated cruddy will make sure that the value